BernardoMG/line-server-network/README.md

 ### 3. How will your system perform with 100 users?
 10000 users?
 1000000 users?
 For this challenge and considering that it runs on development environment, I chose [Puma](https://github.com/puma/puma) which is the default server of Sinatra framework.
 As requested, the server would need to support multiple simultaneous clients, so I set Puma with 2 workers and 5 threads.
 However, for a production environment I'd choose Passenger because it's more robust and it'd provide the desired performance when dealing with heavy load and multiple concorrent requests.

 In addition, I provided a Dockerfile which means that we can easily deploy the application in any cloud solution with horizontaly scaling.
-So, we'd choose the number of containers that we want to launch and configure an auto-scaler especially useful for peek hours.
+So, we'd choose the number of containers that we want to launch and configure an auto-scaler especially useful for peek hours (lots of requests/users).

 ### 4. What documentation, websites, papers, etc did you consult in doing this assignment?